Soccer - China reveals player levy level ahead of transfer window

-HONG KONG - China's top soccer clubs have until Sunday to respond to plans to introduce a transfer levy in an attempt to curb spiralling expenditure on overseas players.
+HONG KONG (Reuters) - - China's top soccer clubs have until Sunday to respond to plans to introduce a transfer levy in an attempt to curb spiralling expenditure on overseas players.

 The Chinese Football Association (CFA) wrote to all 32 clubs in the nation's top two divisions on Wednesday, outlining details of the proposed "player-transfer leverage fee", which is due to come into effect when the Chinese Super League's transfer window opens on Monday.